-Since there are no federal mandates that require driver to purchase car insurance for teens or other drivers, state laws will dictate the type of coverage that your teen will need.
+Since there are no federal mandates that require drivers to purchase car insurance for teens or other drivers, state laws will dictate the type of coverage that your teen will need.
 It may have been a while since you selected your own policy, so refresh your knowledge of the laws in your state.
 In most areas, teen drivers will need liability insurance to cover damage they cause in the form of bodily injuries or to vehicles and other property.

 The best time to research auto insurance for teens is when they are ready for a learner’s permit.
-While teens generally are covered on your policy during this time, you should notify your insurer that you have a learning driver in the household and will soon need to set up his or her coverage.
+While teens generally are covered on your policy during this time, you should notify your insurer that you have a learning driver in the household and will soon need to set up coverage.

 This is the least expensive way to set up car insurance since teens will pay a higher premium for their own auto insurance.
 In some states the difference is nominal, but in others, the difference can be staggering.